 This loyalty requirement will no doubt be sold to the public as an inoffensive act merely designed to insure the peace and unity of the world.
-God's people at the end of the age will recognize that this government mandate is not merely establishing a religion, but a declaration that the God of the universe has been replaced.
+God's people at the end of the age will recognize that this government mandate is not merely establishing a religion, but a declaration that the only true God has been replaced.

 The Mark of the Beast (13:16-18)

-16― And he causes all, the small and the great, and the rich and the poor, and the free men and the slaves, to be given a mark on their right hand or on their forehead,
+16― And it causes all, the small and the great, and the rich and the poor, and the free men and the slaves, that it should give them a mark on their right hand or on their forehead,

-Rabbi Moshe ben Maimon, commonly known as Maimonides, the 12th century Jewish scholar, wrote that "This is a practice of idolaters [i.e., Gentiles], who brand themselves for an idol in order to show that they are dedicated to its worship" (Laws of Idol Worship, 12:11).
-Stern sees the mark of the beast as mocking the phylacteries which Orthodox and Conservative Jews wear in the synagogue on the hand and forehead to obey Deuteronomy 6:8.
-The beast's marking may also mimic the sealing of the 144,000 (7:3, 9:4).
+The mark is essentially a permanent tattoo.
+The Torah (Lev 19:28) forbids tattoos or brands that are meant to show dedication to an idol (Maimonides, Laws of Idol Worship, 12:11).
+Stern sees the mark of the beast as mocking the phylacteries which Orthodox and Conservative Jews wear on the hand and forehead for prayer to obey Deuteronomy 6:8.
+The beast's marking may also mimic the sealing of the 144,000 (Rev 7:3, 9:4).
 In any case, the marking signifies loyalty, not servitude, and serves as an indirect proof that the Rapture of believers does not occur before the advent of the anti-messiah.
-If the Christians are gone, there is no need to mark the population.
+If God's people are gone, there is no need to mark the population.

 The reader should understand that the mark of the beast is not instituted until the anti-messiah actually reigns.
 After all, the mark of the beast is the beast's mark.
 The marked citizen is given the choice of having the mark on the hand or forehead.
 Perhaps the more zealous of the anti-messiah's devotees will opt for the forehead.
 Taking John's narrative literally the mark of the beast most certainly would not be the social security number, baby footprints, a national identification card, debit cards, bar codes, smart cards, bio-chips, or the new system of shopping with your fingerprint ("Paying by Fingerprint at the Supermarket," Reuters: March 14, 2005).

 Too many disciples have succumbed to hysteria and paranoia over supposed "marks," needlessly worrying about the impact on their salvation, and in so doing tacitly deny what Scripture actually says.
 Bear in mind, it is impossible to receive this mark accidentally or without knowledge of its purpose and God will make sure His people are not deceived about the true mark of the beast when it comes.
-See 14:9 on God's plan to warn His people and the world.
-The word for mark in Revelation amounts to a permanent visible engraving on the skin, like a tattoo.
-In taking the mark the person violates the second commandment against making an idol or a graven image (Ex 20:4) and the specific Torah prohibition, "You shall not make any cuts in your body for the dead nor make any tattoo marks on yourselves: I am the Lord" (Lev 19:28).
+See 14:9 on God's plan to warn the holy ones and the world.
 The marked person becomes an idol reflecting his or her god, the beast, and in so doing is marked for death.
 Followers of Yeshua need to ignore those who spread conspiracy theories and false rumors that promote nothing but fear, and instead trust in the sovereign care of the Lord.

-17― and that no one should be able to buy or to sell, except the one who has the mark, the name of the beast or the number of his name.
+17― and that not one should be able to buy or to sell, except the one having the mark ― the name of the beast or the number of its name.

-no one should be able to buy or to sell: The visible effect of marking will be the restriction on who is allowed to engage in or benefit from commerce, whether at the wholesale level or the retail level, and will be an important part of the beast's war against the followers of Yeshua.
-Of course, to control access to economic privileges will require sophisticated secret surveillance to counter the barter system that would naturally arise among those who refuse the mark, perhaps even neighborhood watch groups to spy on their neighbors.
+The visible effect of marking will be the restriction on who is allowed to engage in or benefit from commerce, whether at the wholesale level or the retail level, and will be an important part of the beast's war against the holy ones.
+Of course, to control access to economic privileges will require sophisticated secret surveillance to counter the barter system that would naturally arise among the oppressed population, perhaps even neighborhood watch groups to spy on their neighbors.

 Efforts by preterist commentators to find a first century correlation to the prophecy of marking the population are totally unconvincing.
 The Sardis congregation was poor (2:9) and the Philadelphia congregation had "little power" (3:8), but there is no hint of economic sanctions.
 Indeed, the Laodicean congregation was rich (3:17).
 In addition, when governmental Rome took official notice of an illegal religion, it was always by criminal charges in the courts, not by economic sanctions (Johnson).

-except the one who has the mark: The straightforward prophecy of John indicates that the marking is an anticipated event, used to distinguish the beast's loyal subjects from those who refuse to worship him.
+except: Grk. ei mē, lit. "if not." the one: Grk. ho, definite article but used here as a relative pronoun. having: Grk. echō, pres. part.
+See verse 1 above. the mark: Grk. charagma.
+See the previous verse.
+The straightforward prophecy of John indicates that the marking is an anticipated event, used to distinguish the beast's loyal subjects from those who refuse to worship him.
 Government propaganda will insist that the purpose of marking is not to restrict access to the marketplace but to insure the security of the global economic system.
 Since a significant concern of people living in the last days is safety (cf. 1Th 5:3), people will gullibly accept marking as the ultimate security defense.
-Obviously, anyone who would refuse to take the mark must be an enemy of the state and a danger to public safety.
+Obviously, anyone who would refuse to take the mark must be an enemy of the State and a danger to public safety.

-the name of the beast or the number of his name: The text adds further information about the mark.
-The choice is given of being branded with the beast's name or the number equivalent of his name, which implies that the mark will be visible, not like a microchip hidden under the skin.
+of its: Grk. autos, neut. personal pronoun. name: Grk. onoma.
+The text adds further information about the mark.
+The choice is given of being tattooed with the beast's name (the individual anti-messiah) or the number equivalent of his name, which implies that the mark will be visible, not like a microchip hidden under the skin.
 No one will be able to hide his or her choice to take or not take the mark from neighbors, friends and family.

 18― Here is wisdom.
-Let him who has understanding calculate the number of the beast, for the number is that of a man; and his number is six hundred and sixty–six.
+Let the one having understanding decode the number of the beast, for it is the number of man; and the number of it is six hundred sixty six.

-So, the "wisdom" in this context refers to the explanation provided by the Lord, and, yet, God in His wisdom purposely does not explain which language should be used to convert the beast's name to numbers nor provide any hint at all of the Antichrist's name.
-The ones with "understanding" must be, then, those who actually live during in the time of the beast and his marking program, and they will be able to make the obvious connection.
+So, the "wisdom" in this context refers to the explanation provided by the Lord.
+Yet, God in His wisdom purposely does not explain which language should be used to convert the beast's name to numbers, although presumptively Greek or Hebrew would be appropriate to this context.
+In any event, the ones with "understanding" would be those who actually live during in the time of the beast and the marking program, and they will be able to make the obvious connection.
 Regarding the debate over the timing of the Rapture, the admonition to "understand" makes little sense if the ones with understanding, i.e., believers, have been raptured before the beast even comes to power.